yaksh1010/ARFit/README.md

 # ARFit
 <img width="674" alt="ARFit" src="https://github.com/user-attachments/assets/fc503cc7-e56c-47c9-85d5-761702ebdaf7">

-The Fitness App is an all-in-one solution for users looking to improve their fitness and health.
+ARFit is an all-in-one solution for users looking to improve their fitness and health.
 It offers curated exercise plans, diet plans, and augmented reality (AR) viewing of workouts to help users maintain proper form.
 With features catering to all ages and fitness levels (beginner, intermediate, and pro), the app is designed to make fitness accessible and affordable for everyone.

 ## Features